Product safety and quality

 Progress

-Strategic collaboration
+Strategic collaborations

 - Auditing bodies: PepsiCo is an active participant in GFSI, AIB International and the Corporate Audit Forum.
-We also collaborate with GFSI-recognized certification program owners, Food Safety Certification Scheme (FSSC), British Retail Consortium (BRC-GS), the International Featured Standard (IFS) and Safe Quality Food (SQF) to help us track and trace data more effectively and efficiently.
+We also collaborate with GFSI-recognized certification program owners, Food Safety Certification Scheme (FSSC), British Retail Consortium Global Standards (BRC-GS), the International Featured Standard (IFS) and Safe Quality Food (SQF) to help us track and trace data more effectively and efficiently.

 - Trade associations: PepsiCo is an active member of many associations working on quality and food safety issues, including GS1, Consumer Brands Association, International Society of Beverage Technologists, American Beverage Association and FoodDrinkEurope.